 McClane dresses comfortably and practically for the warm weather.
 It might not be the most debonair look, but McClane ain’t a debonair sort of hero.
 Not everyone needs to save the day wearing a three-piece suit, Pierce Brosnan.

-- Cream & tan plaid lightweight short-sleeve shirt with camp collars, chest pockets, and double rear darts
+- Cream-and-tan plaid lightweight short-sleeve shirt with camp collar, chest pockets, and double rear darts

 - Light khaki flat front cotton chinos with on-seam side pockets, jetted rear pockets, and plain-hemmed bottoms